Visual Studio subscriptions in a Microsoft Products and Services Agreement (MPSA)

 Follow these steps to set up a managed tenant:

-After you've ensured you have these roles assigned to the same work account, follow the below steps to perform the association:
+After you ensure you have these roles assigned to the same work account, follow the below steps to perform the association:

 If you're experiencing issues with the domain association or would like more guidance, Business Center support can assist.

-After the Purchasing Account has been associated with your domain, you must be a User Admin (at minimum) or Global Admin within the tenant that you’re part of to administer Visual Studio subscriptions on the Visual Studio Subscriptions Administration Portal.
+2. After the Purchasing Account is associated with your domain, you must be a User Admin (at minimum) or Global Admin within the tenant that you’re part of to administer Visual Studio subscriptions on the Visual Studio Subscriptions Admin Portal.
 Ensure that the “Country or Region” and “Postal code” fields within your Azure user profile are populated appropriately depending on your region (such as: US, CA, etc.).
-After the domain association, if you have the correct permissions listed above you'll be able to access the Visual Studio Subscriptions Administration Portal within 24 hours.
+After the domain association, if you have the correct permissions listed above you'll be able to access the Visual Studio Subscriptions Admin Portal within 24 hours.
 If you don't have access after 24 hours, contact Business Center support.

 Note

-Granting BCP users permissions to view licenses, including Visual Studio Subscription licenses, in Business Center, is completely separate from granting users permissions on the Visual Studio Subscriptions Administration portal.
+Granting BCP users permissions to view licenses, including Visual Studio Subscription licenses, in Business Center, is completely separate from granting users permissions on the Visual Studio Subscriptions Admin Portal.

-Similarly, having Administrator permissions on the Visual Studio Subscriptions Administrator portal doesn't mean that the VSS Admin can view the licenses in Business Center.
+Similarly, having admin permissions on the Visual Studio Subscriptions Admin portal doesn't mean that the VSS Admin can view the licenses in Business Center.

 Unmanaged tenant

-If you registered to the Business Center with an email that wasn't a work account (not registered in the Azure Active Directory “Azure AD”), as explained previously, the tenant association will be slightly different.
-You'll need to perform what’s called a "domain take-over".
-During this process, you'll make yourself the Global Administrator (Company Administrator) which will change your tenant from "unmanaged" to "managed."
+If you registered to the Business Center with an email that wasn't a work account (not registered in the Microsoft Entra ID), as explained previously, the tenant association is slightly different.
+You need to perform a "domain take-over."
+During this process, you make yourself the Global Administrator (Company Administrator) which changes your tenant from "unmanaged" to "managed."

-For a more detailed explanation for this process, you may use the Quick Start guides.
-Download the guide named "Setup and Use Your Online Services" that will guide you through a domain take-over (pg.
+For a more detailed explanation for this process, you can use the Quick Start guides.
+Download the guide named "Setup and Use Your Online Services" for steps to perform a domain take-over (pg.
 7-8).

-After you've completed the domain take-over process, you must adhere to the two criteria from section “Managed Tenant” to administer Visual Studio subscriptions on the Visual Studio Subscriptions Administration Portal.
+After you complete the domain take-over process, you must adhere to the two criteria from section “Managed Tenant” to administer Visual Studio subscriptions on the Visual Studio Subscriptions Admin Portal.
 In you encounter problems, contact Business Center support.

 Support resources